 I really wanted to buy the Ott, but eBay used Paypal and I've bitched here before about Paypal never accepting my credit card, and not responding to my help requests for 4 years.
 Well, this past week I broke the code.
 Had ordered a copy of Yes' Fragile, Steven Wilson 5.1 remix on Bluray disk, and the small distributor emailed me back and said my Mastercard was rejected, his new verification system said the street address was wrong.
 I live on 500 West, which is also called Ridgeline Drive.
 For 19 years I've always used 500 West, but sure enough Mastercard had always used Ridgeline.
 I emailed him back with the alt. address, and sure enough it went through.
 Odd, I've never had that issue with any other sale over the years, just Paypal and now this guy.

 Just this morning, on a hunch, I tried ordering the Ott on eBay, but used the Ridgeline address, and Paypal accepted it!
-So, a four-year puzzle solved at last.___________"They're eating the checks!
-They're eating the balances!"
+So, a four-year puzzle solved at last."First method of estimating the intelligence of a ruler is to look at the men he has around him."

 -